Preview Days: May 6 – 8, 2026

 Preview Days + Opening

 SEAWORLD VENICE is realised on behalf of the Austrian Federal Ministry of Housing, Arts, Culture, Media and Sport, Division IV – Arts and Culture.
-The Lead Partners & Étude Commissioners are Bukhman Foundation and Hartwig Art Foundation.
-It is supported by the following Partners: The Friends of the Austrian Pavilion, Eva Dichand, Phileas – The Austrian Office for Contemporary Art, and More Spirit Please.
-The project is co-produced by Ursula Blickle Stiftung, Gropius Bau / Berliner Festspiele (Berlin), Amant (Brooklyn, NY) and Kunsthalle Wien (Vienna).
+The lead partners and Étude commissioners are the Bukhman Foundation, Hartwig Art Foundation and Thaddaeus Ropac Gallery.
+The project is supported by the following partners: the Friends of the Austrian Pavilion, Eva Dichand, Phileas – The Austrian Office for Contemporary Art, and More Spirit Please.
+The institutional partners are Ursula Blickle Stiftung, Gropius Bau / Berliner Festspiele (Berlin), Amant (Brooklyn, New York), and Kunsthalle Wien (Vienna).
 Public funding is contributed by Land Niederösterreich, Land Salzburg, Land Kärnten, and the City of Vienna.
-You can find the full list of all project partners here: https://www.seaworldvenice.at/thank-you
+The full list of project partners can be found here: https://www.seaworldvenice.at/thank-you

 About Florentina Holzinger

 Holzinger’s works have been awarded the Nestroy (TANZ, 2020) and DER FAUST awards (Ophelia’s Got Talent, 2023) and have been selected by the Theatertreffen Berlin four times in a row (TANZ, Ophelia’s Got Talent, SANCTA, A Year without Summer).
-Besides her stage productions, Holzinger creates Études, an ongoing series of site-specific, one-off performances in public space that have been presented in collaboration with the Schinkel Pavillon Berlin, Bergen Kunsthall, Atonal Festival, and Wiener Festwochen, among others.
+In addition to her stage productions, Holzinger creates Études, an ongoing series of site-specific, one-off performances in public space that have been presented in collaboration with the Schinkel Pavillon, Berlin; Bergen Kunsthall; Berlin Atonal Festival; and the Vienna Festival, among others.
 Since 2021, she has been an associate artist at Volksbühne am Rosa-Luxemburg-Platz, Berlin.
+Since February 2026 she has been represented by Thaddaeus Ropac Gallery.

 About Nora-Swantje Almes

-Nora-Swantje Almes is a curator with a focus on performance in the visual arts context and performative exhibition formats.
-She has been Curator of the Live Programme and Outreach at Gropius Bau Berlin since 2024.
-Prior to this, she headed the live programme at Bergen Kunsthall, Norway, for three years, where she developed the commissioned work Harbour Étude with Florentina Holzinger and her team in summer 2024.
-In her curatorial career, she has held positions at Glasgow International, Participant Inc., New York, Artangel London, and the Schinkel Pavillon Berlin.
+Nora-Swantje Almes is a curator with a focus on performance in the visual arts context and on performative exhibition formats.
+She has been curator of the Live Programme and Outreach at Gropius Bau, Berlin, since 2024.
+Prior to this, she headed the Live Programme at Bergen Kunsthall, Norway, for three years, where she developed the commissioned work Harbour Étude with Florentina Holzinger and her team in summer 2024.
+In her curatorial career, she has held positions at Glasgow International, Participant Inc., New York; Artangel, London; and the Schinkel Pavillon, Berlin.

 Image Credits: